Start managing Chrome Browser

 Chrome Enterprise provides all the files you need to install and manage Chrome Browsers on corporate devices (Windows, Mac, and Linux):

 - Microsoft Installer (MSI) for installing Chrome Browser on managed Windows computers

-- Administrative templates for configuring corporate policies on managed computers (Windows, Mac, Linux)
+- Administrative templates for configuring corporate policies on managed PCs (Windows, Mac, Linux)

-After Chrome Browser is installed on your users’ corporate computers, you can set policies that apply for anyone who uses those devices.
-These device-level policies apply whether or not people are using Chrome Browser or signed in to any account.
-As an admin, you can enforce policies that user's cannot modify.
-And you can deploy default preferences that users can change.
+After Chrome Browser is installed on your users’ computers, use your preferred on-premise tools to enforce policies that control their use of Chrome.
+Policies can apply whether or not people are using Chrome Browser or signed in to any account.
+You can enforce policies that users cannot modify.
+Or set default preferences that users can change.

-- Preferred configuration tool for Mac configuration files or JSON files (Linux)
+- Enforce policies using Windows Group Policy or your preferred tool for Mac configuration files or JSON files.